cedricbonhomme/cedricbonhomme.org/content/photography.md

 author = "Cédric Bonhomme"
 +++

-I’m an amateur photographer with a lifelong passion for capturing moments through the lens.
 Photography has always held a special place in my heart, ever since I can remember.
 Feel free to explore some of my photos shared across different platforms: